Communicative Sciences & Disorders (CSCD-GE)

 Repeatable for additional credit: No

-CSCD-GE 2142 Professional Issues in Communicative Sciences & Disorders (1 Credit)
+CSCD-GE 2142 Professional Issues in Communicative Sciences and Disorders (1 Credit)

 This course provides an overview of the regulations and requirements for professional practice in the field of communicative sciences and disorders.
 Students explore major contemporary issues related to employment as a clinician in various settings, including payment systems, billing, documentation, professional competencies, ethical issues, conflict resolution, decision-making, and interdisciplinary collaboration.